zrs233/ursula/README.md

-One of the modifications that we have made to `Ansible` is the ability to have a seperate path that includes all of the configuration options for your OpenStack deployment[s].
+One of the modifications that we have made to `Ansible` is the ability to have a seperate path that includes all of the configuration options for your OpenStack deployment(s).
 An example of this can be found in `/envs/example`

-If you look in the `/envs/example` path you'll see a `defaults.yml` file and a series of directories each representing a different OpenStack deployment.
+If you look in the `/envs/example` path, you'll see a `defaults.yml` file and a series of directories each representing a different OpenStack deployment.

 We then utilize the standard `Ansible` features by having `group_vars`,